Kevin Anderson (tennis): 2018: Two ATP titles, Wimbledon final, World No. 5

 At Wimbledon, Anderson was seeded eighth.
 He defeated Norbert Gombos, Andreas Seppi, 25th seed Philipp Kohlschreiber, and Gaël Monfils to reach his first quarterfinal at the tournament, where he faced eight-time champion, defending champion, and top seed Roger Federer.
 Federer dominated the match early, quickly claiming the first two sets and holding match points in the third.
 However, Anderson came back to upset Federer in what became a four-hour, five-set epic, winning 13–11 in the fifth set.

 He then faced John Isner in the semifinals, in what became the second longest match in Grand Slam history and the third longest men's singles match ever, lasting 6 hours and 36 minutes, ending 7–6, 6–7, 6–7, 6–4, 26–24.
 This was also the longest semifinal match in Grand Slam history.
 By reaching the final, Anderson became the first South African player to reach the Wimbledon men's singles final since Kevin Curren in 1985.
 He then lost to Novak Djokovic in the final in straight sets, despite having five set point chances in the third.
 However, with this run to the final, he rose to a new career high of World No. 5.

 Anderson saw a strong start to the hard court season at the Rogers Cup, defeating fifth seed Grigor Dimitrov in the quarterfinals before losing in three close sets to Stefanos Tsitsipas in the semifinals.
-At the US Open, he was seeded fifth, defeating Ryan Harrison, Jeremy Chardy, and 28th seed Denis Shapovalov, being defeated by ninth seed Dominic Thiem in straight sets in the fourth round.
+At the US Open, he was seeded fifth, defeating Ryan Harrison, Jérémy Chardy, and 28th seed Denis Shapovalov, being defeated by ninth seed Dominic Thiem in straight sets in the fourth round.

 2019: Sixth ATP title

 Anderson began his season at the Maharashtra Open in Pune.
-He defeated Laslo Đere, seventh seed Jaume Munar, third seed Gilles Simon, and Ivo Karlović to win the title.
+He defeated Laslo Djere, seventh seed Jaume Munar, third seed Gilles Simon, and Ivo Karlović to win the title.

 At the Australian Open, Anderson was seeded fifth.
 He defeated Adrian Mannarino in four sets before being upset by Frances Tiafoe in the second round.

 Anderson was seeded fifth at Indian Wells but withdrew due to a right elbow injury.
 He was then seeded sixth at the Miami Open and progressed into the quarterfinals, where he was defeated in straight sets by in-form and eventual champion Roger Federer.

 2020: Right knee surgery

 At the 2020 Australian Open, Anderson lost to Taylor Fritz in five-sets.
 In February, he underwent surgery on his right knee for a torn meniscus.

+He reached the semifinals in Vienna, but retired in the second set of his semifinal against Andrey Rublev.